janverschelde/PHCpack/src/Python/PHCpy/doc/source/tutorial.rst

 Via some interesting use cases, several features are introduced.

-1. If one can solve polynomial systems, then one can solve many problems.
+1. If one can solve polynomial systems, then one can solve many problems, as illustrated by the wide variety of application areas.

 2. The use cases illustrate the formulation of the polynomial systems via the packages in Python's computational ecosystem,